gnawgnahiz/SparseICA-repo/README.md

 # Sparse ICA - repository

 This repository contains the code for replication of the results in the paper "Sparse Independent Component Analysis with an Application to Cortical Surface fMRI Data in Autism".
 It also contains an R package implementing the Sparse ICA algorithm.
-Sparse ICA (Sparse Independent Component Analysis) is a novel ICA method that enables sparse estimation of independent source components.

 ## Installation of Sparse ICA R package